 4. Information Security Policy

-- Information Security Policies need to be tailored to meet your organization’s needs – there is no one-size-fits all solution that can cover every possible situation or requirement.
-You should consider what information you want protected, which types of attacks you are vulnerable to, and whether employees have access only locally or over a network as these factors determine what type of policies might be needed.
+- Information Security Policies need to be tailored to meet your organization’s needs – there is no one-size-fits-all solution that can cover every possible situation or requirement.
+You should consider what information you want to be protected, which types of attacks you are vulnerable to, and whether employees have access only locally or over a network as these factors determine what type of policies might be needed.

 - Another part of the policy will be how to communicate with employees about security protocols in place and encouraging them to understand why these policies are being put into place.
 If you have your own training program, this is where it can be included within the Information Security Policy so that everyone has access to any resources they might need when required.